 Known for her animated biology infograph series, Lutz has shifted the focus of her digital design skills to a new found obsession: old maps made by medieval explorers.
 She thought it would be cool to adapt this antiquated style of cartography to the uncharted parts of our universe.

 Although her base map of Mars is hand-drawn, Lutz superimposed her original model with topographic data and satellite image overlay taken from the Mars Orbiter Laser Altimeter (MOLA), an instrument on NASA’s mars global surveyor spacecraft.
 “This way, even if some of my lines are a little off, you can still see what the actual ground looks like underneath,” writes Lutz.
-The map’s contour lines, however, are taken from a colour coded contour map developed by the U.S Geological survey in 2003.
+The map’s contour lines, however, are taken from a color coded contour map developed by the U.S Geological survey in 2003.

 Check out a couple close ups below: